morganthomas/winning-arguments/winning-arguments.md

 More generally, let **X** be some simple statement about the ordinary world of common sense which I have clear evidence for: e.g., "there is a pen on the desk I'm typing at."
 I operate under the assumption that **X**, believe that **X**, and consider it warranted for me to assert that **X** is true, but I don't claim to know **X**.

-What is this word "warrant" that I have used a couple of times now, most recently in the previous paragraph?
+What is the word "warrant" that I have used a couple of times now, most recently in the previous paragraph?

 TODO